 Mothomang Diaho, head of the Dialogue Programme at the Nelson Mandela Foundation, said she particularly enjoyed the day because “The focus was on achievement; it was more forward-looking as opposed to bemoaning the problems which we know face women.
 The futuristic, positive outlook was very inspiring.”

 “We are going to carry this work through in our Dialogue Programme, particularly through the Malibongwe Dialogue Series, which focuses on empowering women,” said Diaho.
 “It is through empowering women that we can empower families, and ultimately communities.”
 The first Malibongwe Dialogue was held between four women who had been involved in the struggle against apartheid and an invited audience at the Foundation on May 30, 2007.
 Read more about this event here.
-A booklet was subsequently produced, and is available in printed format from the Foundation, or is downloadable here.
+A booklet was subsequently produced, and is available in printed format from the Foundation.